Scattered one-counter languges have rank less than $\omega^2$: Introduction

 It is a very plausible scenario though that the isomorphism problem of scattered context-free orderings is undecidable in general -- the rank $1$ is quite low compared to the upper bound $\omega^\omega$ of the rank of these orderings, and there is no known structural characterization of scattered context-free orderings.
-Clearly, among the well-orderings, exactly the ordinals smaller than $\omega^{\omega^\omega}$ are context-free but for scattered orderings the main obstacle is the lack of a finite ``normal form'' -- as every $\omega$-indexed sum of the terms $\omega$ and $-\omega$ is scattered of rank two, there are already uncountably many scattered orderings of rank two and thus only a really small fraction of them can possibly be context-free.
+Clearly, among the well-orderings, exactly the ordinals smaller than $\omega^{\omega^\omega}$ are context-free but for scattered orderings the main obstacle is the lack of a finite ``normal form'' -- as every $\omega$-indexed sum of the terms $\omega$ and $-\omega$ is scattered of rank two, and these order types are pairwise different, there are already uncountably many scattered orderings of rank two and thus only a really small fraction of them can possibly be context-free.

 The class of the one-counter languages lies strictly between the classes of regular and context-free languages: these are the ones that can be recognized by a pushdown automaton having only one stack symbol.
 In~\cite{kuske}, a family of well-ordered languages $L_n\subseteq\{a,b,c\}^*$ was given for each integer $n\geq 0$ so that the order type of $L_n$ is $\omega^{\omega\times n}$ (thus its rank is $\omega\times n$) and Kuske formulated two conjectures: i) the order type of well-ordered one-counter languages is strictly less than $\omega^{\omega^2}$ and more generally, ii) the rank of scattered one-counter languages is strictly less than $\omega^2$.
 Of course the second conjecture implies the first.